 Subject Minimum Grade Additional Information Art & Design 5 in Art If not studied before a portfolio and subject interview will be required.
-Biology, Chemistry & Physics 7 in the chosen science.
-6 in Maths Business 5 in English (Literature or Language) 5 in Maths Drama & Theatre Studies 5 in Drama If not studied before an audition will be required.
-Economics 6 in English (Literature or Language) 5 in Maths English Literature 6 in both English Literature and English Language
+Biology and Chemistry At least 6 in all Sciences, including at least one 7 Physics 7 in Science & Maths Maths A-Level must also be studied Business 5 in English (Literature or Language) 5 in Maths Drama & Theatre Studies 5 in Drama If not studied before an audition will be required.
+Economics 6 in English (Literature or Language) 5 in Maths English Literature 6 in both English Literature and English Language French 6 in French Further Maths 8 in Maths

-French 7 in French Further Maths 8 in Maths Geography 6 in Geography 5 in Maths If not studied before a 5 in English (Literature or Language) will be required.
+Geography 6 in Geography 5 in Maths If not studied before a 5 in English (Literature or Language) will be required.
 History 6 in History If not studied before a 5 in English (Literature or Language) will be required.
-Maths 7 in Maths Philosophy and Ethics 6 in Religious Studies 5 in English Literature Psychology 6 in Science Core or Additional 5 in English (Literature or Language) Sociology 5 in Sociology If not studied before a 4 in English (Literature or Language) will be required.
-Spanish 7 in Spanish
+Maths 7 in Maths Media Studies 6 in English Philosophy and Ethics 6 in Religious Studies 5 in English Literature Psychology 5 in English, Maths and Science 6 in at least one of the above Sociology 5 in Sociology If not studied before a 5 in English (Literature or Language) will be required.
+Spanish 6 in Spanish

-Please note admission onto courses without meeting these criteria may be granted on a discretionary basis
+Please note admission onto courses without meeting these criteria may be granted on a discretionary basis.